 Maps & Trail Information

 Still a work-in-progress, the Cumberland Trail is a remote footpath that passes north to south through 11 Tennessee counties and two time zones on the eastern escarpment of the Cumberland Plateau.
 Once completed, the trail corridor will be contained on public lands.
-Presently, 195 miles are open for hiking and other outdoor activities.
+As of December 2019, 210 miles are open for hiking and other outdoor activities.
 The trail is divided into 12 Segments with 27 Sections and over 50 trail heads.
 Between these segments, land acquisition for the proposed trail corridor is an on-going process, so gaps in the proposed trail route do exist.
 New Sections are added as they are completed and opened.
 Target date for the completion of trail within currently owned state land is late 2021.

 The enabling legislation for the Cumberland Trail designates it for foot traffic only.
 Horses and motorized vehicles are prohibited.

 For trail users interested in over-night camping, regulations vary depending on the land managing agency.
 Some back country sites have been established that require registration, while in other areas camping is allowed anywhere but Leave No Trace practices are encouraged.
 As with most remote back country, water sources, all drinking water should be treated.
 See our LINKS section for the Cumberland Trail State Scenic Park web site and specific camping information.

 Day hikers can access the CT at one of more than 50 trailheads spread out over 13 Segments.
 Each segment and each section within the segment is detailed to the right with trail head directions, maps, GPS data, description and photos.
 Some Segments and a single Section.